wxjiao/wxjiao.github.io/_pages/openings.md

 # Open positions

 We are always looking for new group members with passion, talent, and grit!
 However, we are quite selective and only have around 1-2 PhD positions every year.
+We also have an opening for a postdoc.

 If you are interested in working with us as a PhD, please note the following:
 1. If you have (or expect to obtain soon) a M. Sc. degree and are interested in interdisciplinary research, please consider applying to the [ETH AI center PhD fellowship](https://ai.ethz.ch/education/phd-and-postdoc-programs.html) and mention my name in your application.